lpzraf/analytics_rating_app_js/README.md

 # Analytics Rating App

-The Analytics Rating App is a basic web application built with Ruby On Rails, Bootstrap and a SQLite database.
+The Analytics Rating App is a basic web application built with Ruby On Rails, vanilla JavaScript, jQuery, Bootstrap and a SQLite database.
 It started as a personal curated list of classes I've taken for all things digital analytics, plus how I ranked them, but it can be used by anyone else.
 Create a profile and rate away your favorite analytics resources!

 ## Getting Started